KMA-Score/kma_score_serverless/README.md

 ```
 ├── packages
-│   ├── core                        - Contains all of your business logic following clean architecture and domain driven design/
+│   ├── core                        - Contains all of your business logic following clean architecture and domain driven design
 │   │   └── src
 │   │       ├── application         - Define behaviour of the application, interact with services from outside packages/core
 │   │       │   ├── ports           - Define contracts interfaces that should be honoured by the infrastructure.